top of page

 Dswitters @ cmhp.net

-Amanda: Overall, while there is always improvement available, we think that this program and other local grant programs are amazing assets to the community, incentivizing historic building owners to invest in their properties—while preserving our history and promoting a sense of place.
-Thank you to the City of Buffalo for applying to this program.
+Amanda: Overall, while there are always turns to navigate, we think that the Small Cities Development Program and other local grant programs like the Buffalo Facade Grant are amazing assets to the community, incentivizing historic building and business owners to invest in their properties/communities for the long run—otherwise you are responsible for payback if you sell within a certain # of years—while preserving our history and promoting a sense of place.

 Read more about Why Old Places Matter, here.